sanjeed5/new-mac-setup/README.md

 This repository is designed to be used in two phases:

-1. **Backup Phase (On Your Old Mac)**: First, run the backup script on your existing Mac to save your settings, configurations, and preferences.
+1. **Backup Phase (On Your Old Mac)**: Run the backup script on your existing Mac to save your settings, configurations, and preferences.
-2. **Setup Phase (On Your New Mac)**: Then, use this repository on your new Mac and run the setup script to restore your environment.
+2. **Setup Phase (On Your New Mac)**: Use this repository on your new Mac and run the setup script to restore your environment.

 ### Repository Setup Options